 - 2 tablespoons minced lemon grass see Note 1

 - ½ teaspoon crushed Thai chilies or red pepper flakes

 - 3 cups shredded chicken

-- 2 cups cooked 3-inch pieces of rice noodles (see Note 2)
+- 2 cups cooked 3-inch pieces of rice noodles cooked according to package directions, or see Note 2

 - 4 cups baby spinach